hotpeppersec/cloudlab/docs/_source/tools.rst

 Tool Directory Structure
 ************************

-So far our relevant files and folders are organized like so:
+Files and folders relevant to this chapter are organized as shown below.

 .. graphviz::
    :caption: Updated Project Directory